 At its core, philosophy is the study of knowledge, existence, and the human condition.
 It's a discipline that interrogates the nature of reality and the ideas we use to represent it.
 As a student earning an online bachelor's degree in philosophy, you will learn to break down and synthesize complex ideas in order to form coherent arguments.
 While it may seem like philosophers are confined to the stuffy halls of academia, the skills you learn as a philosophy student are applicable to almost any career path.
 From courtrooms to corporate board rooms, analytically minded professionals are able to solve complex problems by applying rigorous methods of argument and persuasion.
 According to the National Association of Colleges and Employers, philosophy majors earn the second most out of all fields in the liberal arts and humanities, making it a career path that is both personally and professionally rewarding.

-What are the best philosophy programs of 2020?
+What are the Best Online Philosophy Programs?
 Here are our top 5:

 |1||University of Illinois Springfield||Springfield, IL|